Kiama

 Analysis of health metrics shows strong performance throughout Kiama.
 Mortality rates and chronic condition prevalence were assessed by AreaSearch.

 Prevalence of common health conditions was low among the general population, but higher than the national average among older, at-risk cohorts.
-Private health cover was found to be fairly high, with approximately 55% of the total population (~4,865 people), compared to 51.9% across Rest of NSW.
+Approximately 55% of the total population (~4,865 people) had private health cover, compared to 51.9% across Regional NSW.
 The most common medical conditions were arthritis and asthma, impacting 11.2 and 6.7% of residents respectively.
-64.4% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Under-65 population demonstrates better than average health outcomes.
-The area has 32.4% of residents aged 65 and over (2,872 people), which is higher than the 23.4% in Rest of NSW but ranks lower nationally than the broader population.
+64.4% of residents declared themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Under-65 population demonstrated better than average health outcomes.
+The area has 32.7% of residents aged 65 and over (2,899 people), which is higher than the 23.4% in Regional NSW but ranks lower nationally than the broader population.

 Frequently Asked Questions - Health